ehabterra/flash/README.md

 # Flash
-This application allows users to upload money to the application account and send to other people inside the application.
+This application is a simulation of a wallet application which allows users to upload money to the application's account and send to other people inside the application.

 ## Story